jagerguy36/Rimbody/README.md

 There is a grace period around the thresholds.
 Your pawns need to have 0.5 (configurable in settings) more or less fat/muscle than the threshold for their body type to change.<br/>
 For example, if the fat threshold for Fat bodytype is set to 35, a standard pawn needs to reach 36.5 fat for their bodytype to change, while a fat pawn needs to drop to 34.5 fat for their bodytype to change to Standard.

+### Refresh button
+If due to mod conflicts or some reason your pawn ended up with a bodytype that doesn't match their current bodyfat and muscle level, you can click the refresh button to set their bodytype back.
+Refresh button only appears in Edit mode.

 ### Other factors
 Young pawns (aged 13–25) will gain muscle and lose fat more easily.
 As pawns age, it becomes more difficult for them to stay fit.